cair/GraphTsetlinMachine/README.md

 ### Sequence Classification

 The above two examples did not require edges.
 Here is an example where the edges are essential.
 The task is to decide how many 'A's occur in sequence.
 The 'A's can appear at any time, preceded and followed by spaces ' '.
-The below graphs show how the task can be modelled:
+The below graphs show a model of the task:

 <p align="center">
   <img width="60%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/SimpleSequenceProblem.png">
 </p>

 From the perspective of a single node, the three classes _Y=0_ (one 'A'), _Y=1_ (two 'A's), and _Y=2_ (three 'A's) all look the same.
+Only by considering the nodes to its _Left_ and to its _Right_, a node can start gathering information about the number of 'A's in the sequence.

 ## Paper